freenode/web-7.0/content/pages/policies.md

 =============
 freenode cannot condone or support behaviour which is clearly unlawful.
-While we do not have the resources to closely monitor the thousands of channels on the network, volunteers are required by policy to pass on credible information, provided by you as a user of the freenode prokect, about anay unlawful activities.
+While we do not have the resources to closely monitor the thousands of channels on the network, volunteers are required by policy to pass on credible information, provided by you as a user of the freenode project, about any unlawful activities.
 This is true whether you are talking about your own activities or those of someone else.
 Please be aware that we have this responsibility.

 freenode and financial transactions